(c) 2024 PillSync.com

 5.6Peripheral Vasculopathy, Including Raynauds Phenomenon

-CNS stimulants, including methylphenidate hydrochloride tablets and methylphenidate hydrochloride extended-release tablets, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
-Signs and symptoms are usually intermittent and mild; however, very rare sequelae include digital ulceration and/or soft tissue breakdown.
-Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in postmarketing reports at different times and at therapeutic doses in all age groups throughout the course of treatment.
-Signs and symptoms generally improve after reduction in dose or discontinuation of drug.
-Careful observation for digital changes is necessary during treatment with ADHD stimulants.
-Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.
+CNS stimulants, including methylphenidate hydrochloride tablets, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud’s phenomenon.
+Signs and symptoms are usually intermittent and mild; however, sequelae have included digital ulceration and/or soft tissue breakdown.
+Effects of peripheral vasculopathy, including Raynaud’s phenomenon, were observed in postmarketing reports and at the therapeutic dosage of CNS stimulants in all age groups throughout the course of treatment.
+Signs and symptoms generally improved after dosage reduction or discontinuation of the CNS stimulant.

 CNS stimulants have been associated with weight loss and slowing of growth rate in pediatric patients.

-Careful follow-up of weight and height in pediatric patients ages 7 to 10 years who were randomized to either methylphenidate or non-medication treatment groups over 14 months, as well as in naturaulic subgroups of newly methylphenidate-treated and non-medication treated patients over 36 months (to the ages of 10 to 13 years), suggests that consistently medicated pediatric patients (i.e., treatment for 7 days per week throughout the year) have a temporary slowing in growth rate (on average, a total of about 2 cm less growth in height and 2.7 kg less growth in weight over 3 years), without evidence of growth rebound during this period of development.
+Careful follow-up of weight and height in pediatric patients ages 7 to 10 years who were randomized to either methylphenidate or non-medication treatment groups over 14 months, as well as in naturaulic subgroups of newly methylphenidate-treated and non-medication treated patients over 36 months (to the ages of 10 to 13 years), suggests that pediatric patients who received methylphenidate for 7 days per week throughout the year had a temporary slowing in growth rate (on average, a total of about 2 cm less growth in height and 2.7 kg less growth in weight over 3 years), without evidence of growth rebound during this development period.

-Closely monitor growth (weight and height) in pediatric patients treated with CNS stimulants, including methylphenidate hydrochloride tablets and methylphenidate hydrochloride extended-release tablets.
-Patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.
+Closely monitor growth (weight and height) in methylphenidate hydrochloride tablets pediatric patients.
+Pediatric patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.

 6adverse Reactions